Managing Cyanobacteria (Blue-Green Algae) at Milavec Reservoir

 - If you or your pet swallow water from where there is a harmful algae bloom, call your doctor or a veterinarian.

 - Call a veterinarian if your animal shows any of the following symptoms of cyanobacteria poisoning: loss of appetite, loss of energy, vomiting, stumbling and falling, foaming at the mouth, diarrhea, convulsions, excessive drooling, tremors, and seizures, or any other unexplained sickness after being in contact with water.

 How can you help reduce cyanobacteria blooms from forming?

 To help reduce cyanobacteria from forming:

-- Use only the recommended amounts of fertilizers on your yard and gardens to reduce the amount that runs off into the environment.
+- Use only the recommended amount of fertilizer in your yard and gardens to reduce the amount that runs off into the environment.